Skip to content

 periodic-review-agent Addresses PR review comments on agent-created PRs Every 3 hours (8:00-23:00 UTC) daily

-review-agent-single-pr On-demand review agent for a single PR Triggered via /test review-agent-single-pr
+address-review-comments On-demand job to address review comments on a single PR Triggered via /test address-review-comments

 Usage Scope